ADSL broadband

 What is ADSL broadband?

-ADSL broadband – or Asymmetric Digital Subscriber Line – is the most basic and common type of broadband internet connection, the type that comes through your phone line.
-An ADSL connection is generally the slowest and cheapest of the three main types of fixed-line broadband available to buy for your home.
+ADSL broadband – or Asymmetric Digital Subscriber Line – is the most basic type of broadband internet connection and comes through your phone line.
+An ADSL connection is generally the slowest of the three main types of fixed-line broadband available to buy for your home.

 The three main types of broadband are:

-• Fibre - which relies on clusters of fibre cables.
+- Fibre – relies on clusters of fibre cables.

-Openreach, the company that runs the UK’s digital network, has announced that as it expands its ultrafast full fibre broadband network, it will start to retire the copper network that ADSL relies on, so ADSL may be resigned to the history books in the not too distant future.
+Openreach, the company that runs the UK’s digital network, has already started to retire the copper network that ADSL relies on and plans to switch off the analogue phone network by the end of 2025.

 How does ADSL broadband work?

-ADSL broadband is delivered to your home through the standard copper telephone wire network that’s run by Openreach.
-To separate your internet and phone line connection, a microfilter is plugged into your phone connection, allowing you to browse the web, even if someone’s on the phone.
+ADSL broadband is delivered to your home through the standard copper telephone wire network run by Openreach.
+To separate your internet and phone line connection, a microfilter is plugged into your phone connection, allowing you to browse the web even if someone’s on the phone.

 Speeds can vary depending on how far your home is from the telephone exchange, as speed is lost over greater distances.
-It can also be affected by the weather, and it’s vulnerable to faults in the old copper network.
-Although there are two types of ADSL broadband in the UK, over 95% of ADSL lines are the second-generation type, ADSL+.
+It can also be affected by the weather and it’s vulnerable to faults in the old copper network.
+Although there are two types of ADSL broadband in the UK, most ADSL lines are the second-generation type: ADSL+.

-In 2021, ADSL speeds varied considerably depending on where you lived.
-The average speed in urban areas was 14.7Mbps, more than double the speed of rural areas, where it was 6.2Mbps.
-The peak speed you can get with ADSL broadband is 24Mbps.
+In March 2023, ADSL speeds varied considerably, depending on where you lived.
+The average speed in urban areas was 14.5Mbps, more than double the speed of rural areas where it was 6Mbps.

 What can you do with ADSL broadband?